-USDA: Poultry plants linked to outbreak stay openOctober 11th, 2013 by Mary Clare Jalonick in Diseases, Conditions, Syndromes /
+USDA: Poultry plants linked to outbreak stay openOctober 11, 2013 by Mary Clare Jalonick in Medicine & Health / Diseases, Conditions, Syndromes

 The Agriculture Department says three California poultry processing facilities linked to a salmonella outbreak in raw chicken can stay open, for now.